-After purchasing a major firm with complementary services, a global IT services company faced the daunting challenge of integrating the financial operations of the two organizations.
-The chief financial officer (CFO) of the acquiring firm also saw a need to automate the organization’s accounting practices and make the vast amount of data that passed through its financial ledgers more readily available to executives and managers.
+After purchasing a major firm with complementary services, a global IT services company faced the daunting challenge of integrating the financial operations of the two organisations.
+The chief financial officer (CFO) of the acquiring firm also saw a need to automate the organisation’s accounting practices and make the vast amount of data that passed through its financial ledgers more readily available to executives and managers.
 The CFO reached out to Protiviti for help.

 The firm already had well-established accounting operations in India, so the obvious choice was to transfer all the newly-acquired back office production to its offices there.
-However, in researching the transfer, Protiviti realized the firm could accomplish much more than a lift-and-shift operation.
+However, in researching the transfer, Protiviti realised the firm could accomplish much more than a lift-and-shift operation.
 There was an opportunity to transform the company’s accounting processes into next-generation finance capabilities by strategically automating certain areas.
 Among other measures, we proposed leveraging the firm’s accounting software so that scalability could be achieved with the existing accounting team.